-To predict the time evolution of the multi-population distribution function we employ an $n$-dimensional phase-space conservation law, where the mathematical form of the phase-space current is determined by the dynamic equations (coupled or uncoupled ODE's) of individual populations.
-This approach has been inspired by the Lifshitz-Slyozov-Wagner method from materials science (Lifshitz and Slyozov~1961; Wagner~1961; Kampman and Wagner~1991; Myhr and Grong~2000; Collet and Goudon~2000; Laurencot~2002).
+To predict the time evolution of the distribution function we employ the phase-space conservation law, where the mathematical form of the phase-space current is determined by the dynamic equations (coupled or uncoupled ODE's) of individual populations.
+This approach is a systematic extension of the Lifshitz-Slyozov-Wagner method from materials science (Lifshitz and Slyozov~1961; Wagner~1961; Kampman and Wagner~1991; Myhr and Grong~2000; Collet and Goudon~2000; Laurencot~2002).
 Conceptually it may be viewed as a version of the Fokker-Planck equation tuned, in our case, to the specific needs of the multi-population dynamics.
 The present approach is also similar in spirit to the Liouville equation of Hamiltonian mechanics, except that the population dynamics is not necessarily Hamiltonian.
 The closest analogue in the field of population dynamics is, probably, the state-space method discussed in (Newman et~al. 2014).

 In the next section we present the general formulation of the problem and elucidate the meaning and the intended purpose of our multi-population distribution functions.
-Next, we illustrate the benefits and limitations of the proposed framework we investigate a range of population models relevant to plant biology and migration studies.
+Next, we illustrate the benefits and limitations of the proposed framework on seven population models relevant to plant biology, ecology, and migration studies.
 We focus on problems that have either completely explicit solutions or can be solved with a simple iterative algorithm.
-In the subsequent sections we consider populations with unlimited (exponential) growth, populations whose growth is limited by the carrying capacity of the medium (logistic equation), populations competing for a single limited resource (e.g. oxygen, food, etc.), populations with migrating members, and populations whose rate of growth depends on the distribution function.
+In particular, we consider populations with unlimited (exponential) growth, populations whose growth is limited by the carrying capacity of the medium (logistic equation), populations/species competing for resources (e.g. oxygen, food, etc.), populations with migrating members, and populations whose rate of growth depends on the distribution function.
 The mathematical analysis of the resulting PDE's is mostly available in the literature, apart from the case of the coexisting species, which is studied in some details in the corresponding section.